Dear Boards of Directors and Chief Executive Officers:

 LIBOR Transition Planning

-In a March 23, 2020, statement (opens new window), the United Kingdom’s Financial Conduct Authority maintained its central assumption that firms cannot rely on LIBOR being published after the end of 2021.5 This should remain the target date for all credit unions to meet.
+In a March 23, 2020, statement (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , the United Kingdom’s Financial Conduct Authority maintained its central assumption that firms cannot rely on LIBOR being published after the end of 2021.5 This should remain the target date for all credit unions to meet.

 Credit unions offer, own, and are counterparties to LIBOR-based products and contracts, including loans, investments, derivatives, deposits, and borrowings.
 These may be subject to increased legal, financial, and operational risks once the reference rate is no longer available.
 On July 1, 2020, the FFIEC issued a Joint Statement on Managing the LIBOR Transition that highlights the risks that will result from the transition away from LIBOR and encourages supervised institutions to continue their efforts to transition to alternative reference rates.

 Planning for the LIBOR transition is an important operational and safety and soundness consideration for credit unions with material exposures.
 Examiners will continue assessing credit unions’ exposure and planning related to a transition away from LIBOR.
-For credit unions with exposure to LIBOR, examiners will continue to conduct reviews using the NCUA’s LIBOR Assessment Workbook (opens new window).
+For credit unions with exposure to LIBOR, examiners will continue to conduct reviews using the NCUA’s LIBOR Assessment Workbook.

 The NCUA’s January 2020 Letter to Credit Unions, 20-CU-01, 2020 Supervisory Priorities, included assessments of liquidity risk management as a supervisory priority, noting that on average, credit union balance sheets generally exhibit lower levels of on-balance sheet liquidity due to strong loan growth.
 At that time, the NCUA was focusing liquidity reviews to address the following, in credit unions with low-levels of on-balance sheet liquidity: